reginaldford/sms/readme.md

 - GCC or CLANG compiler

-- GNU Make compatible build program
+- GNU Make ( or compatible build program )

 The makefile uses clang by default.
 Edit the first lines of the makefile to use your preferred compiler and make program if necessary.

-Once you have the necessary packages installed,
-Change directory to the top level of the project (where LICENSE.txt is located) and run:
+Once you have the necessary packages installed (GCC/Clang, Flex, and Bison), Change directory to the top level of the project (where LICENSE.txt is located) and run:

 `make`

-Upon success, you will have a portable executable called 'sms'.
+Upon success, you will have a portable executable called 'sms' in the bin directory.

 On Linux/Unix systems, You may be able to build and install in one step: